SSProve/ssprove/README.md

 ### Semantic model and soundness of rules

 This part of the mapping corresponds to section 5.
+Once again, we refer to results in the paper like so: CSF numbering/journal version numbering.

 #### 5.1 Relational effect observation

+In our framework, a relational effect observation is defined as some kind of *lax morphism between order-enriched relative monads*.
-In [theories/Relational/OrderEnrichedCategory.v] we introduce some abstract notions such as categories, functors, relative monads, lax morphisms of relative monads and isomorphisms of functors, all of which are order-enriched.
+This general definition as well as the ingredients it requires are provided in [theories/Relational/OrderEnrichedCategory.v].
+There we introduce categories, functors, relative monads, lax morphisms of relative monads and isomorphisms of functors, all of which are order-enriched.

-The file [theories/Relational/OrderEnrichedCategory.v] instantiates all of these abstract notions.
+Relational effect observations are lax morphisms between the following special cases of order-enriched relative monads:
+1. A product of Type valued order-enriched relative monads, corresponding to pairs of effectful computations.
+2. A relational specification monad

+To build the above computation part (1) of an effect observation, the file [theories/Relational/OrderEnrichedRelativeMonadExamples.v] equips Type with a structure of order-enriched category.
+Often we use free monads to package effectful computations.
-Free monads are defined in [rhl_semantics/free_monad/FreeProbProg.v].
+Those are defined in [rhl_semantics/free_monad/FreeProbProg.v].

-In [rhl_semantics/ChoiceAsOrd.v] we introduce the category of choice types (`choiceType`) which are useful for sub-distributions: they are basically the types from which we can sample.
-They are one of the reasons why our monads are always relative.
+Since a relational specification monad as in (2) is by definition an order-enriched monad with codomain PreOrder, the latter category has to be endowed with an order-enrichment.
+This is done in [theories/Relational/OrderEnrichedRelativeMonadExamples.v].

 More basic categories can be found in the directory [rhl_semantics/more_categories/], namely in the files